andreasvc/disco-dop/docs/cli/grammar.rst

           compress output with gzip, view with ``zless`` &c.

 --packed
-          use packed graph encoding for DOP reduction
+          use packed graph encoding for DOP reduction.

 --bitpar
-          produce an unbinarized grammar for use with bitpar
+          produce an unbinarized grammar for use with bitpar.

 -s X
           start symbol to use for PTSG.